-Planning for growth in the Mixed-Use designation will support Brampton in achieving minimum density targets, as established by the City and the Region to meet transit-supportive densities in these key growth locations.
-Strategic Growth Areas have been defined in Part 2.1 and will be the main locations for the Mixed-Use designation.
+Planning for growth in the Mixed-Use Areas_designation will support Brampton in achieving minimum density targets, as established by the City and the Region to meet transit-supportive densities in these key growth locations.
+Strategic growth-areas in the cityGrowth Areas have been defined in Part 2.1 and will be the main locations for the Mixed-Use-Area designation.

-Defining the Mixed-Use Designation
+Defining the Mixed--Use Areas-Designation

-- 2.2.6.2 Lands designated Mixed-Use on Schedule 2 will: - Facilitate transit-supportive development and increased transit ridership, providing the highest level of connectivity for the immediate surrounding uses to create 15-minute, complete communities. - b.
+- 2.2.6.2 The following general policies apply to all Mixed Use Areas that are Lands designated Mixed-Use on Schedule 2: will: - a.
+Facilitate transit-supportive development and increased transit ridership, providing the highest level of connectivity for the immediate surrounding uses to create 15-minute, complete communities. - b.
 Concentrate a broad range of uses that create attractive multistorey street-related building environments.

 - c.
-Ensure that new development is compatible with the character and pattern of adjacent and surrounding development, while providing adequate landscaped open space, park space and community services to residents.
-This means locating and massing new buildings to provide a transition between areas of different development intensity and scale, as necessary to achieve the objectives of this Plan, through means such as providing appropriate setbacks and/or a stepping down of heights, particularly towards lower scale Neighbourhoods. - d.
-Encourage a high quality of urban design in alignment with the design policies in Part 3.1 of this Plan. - e.
+Major office and appropriate major institutional development will be directed to the Mixed Use Areas - d.c.
+Ensure that new development is compatible with the character and pattern of adjacent and surrounding development, while providing adequate landscaped open space, park space and community services be provided to residents.
+This means to locate locating and massmassing new buildings to provide a transition between areas of different development intensity and scale, as necessary to achieve the objectives of this Plan, through means such as providing appropriate setbacks and/or a stepping down of heights, particularly towards lower scale Neighbourhoods. - e.d.
+Encourage a high quality of urban design in alignment with the design policies in the Nurturing Strong and Connected Communities Part 3.1 of this Plan. - f.e.
 Promote sustainable development practices in alignment with the Sustainability and Climate Change policies of this Plan, including but not limited to creating community gardens and implementing District Energy Systems. - f.
 Support the achievement of the housing targets identified in the Housing and Social Matters policies of this Plan, including the creation of affordable housing, rental housing, as well as family-friendly housing units in key growth areas. - g.
-Have connection and access to community services, including schools, parks, community centres, libraries and childcare. - h.
-Improve the pedestrian experience by making it attractive, comfortable and safe. - i.
-Meet or exceed the minimum transit-supportive density targets established in Part 2.1 of this Plan.
+Have connection and access to community services, including schools, parks, community centres, libraries and childcare, in alignment with the Community Services and Facilities policies of this Plan. - h.
+Improve the pedestrian experience by making it attractive, comfortable and safe. - Meet or exceed the minimum transit-supportive density targets established in Part 2.1 of this Plan and the Region of Peel Official Plan.

-Permitted Uses within the Mixed-Use Designation
+Permitted Uses within the Mixed--Use Areas Designation